vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

   initialValue: 'transparent'
 });
 ```

+You can use any color values that available in CSS: HEX, RGBA, RGBA, HSL, etc. With typed custom property the browser will recognise that variable is not just a string but color value.
+So it will know how to interpolate value for transitions and animations.

 ### image
 Image syntax is the most intriguing one, as it opens the door to do crazy stuff with images.
 The canvas implementation for CSS Paint API doesn't support methods to read pixels from the element for security reasons.
 I don't think anybody wants 3rd party stylesheet could read his sensitive data.
 So the only way to draw images inside custom paint is to use image passed as input property or argument.
 Below is the registration of the image custom property: